We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 It can take months for typical compost piles to turn food scraps and dry material into usable compost.
 However, electric food composters can turn food scraps into a soil amender in just a few hours.

-It’s important for shoppers to understand that with short times such as these, the units do not create actual compost.
+It’s important for shoppers to understand that with short times such as these, the units do not produce actual compost.
 The machines create dehydrated food that can be used to add to soil, but it’s not actually compost.

 Aeration System